camillescott/shmlast/README.md

     function to the distribution of alignment e-values over sequence lengths.
 The function provides the e-value cutoff for a sequence of given length."

-Unfortunately, the original implementation uses NCBI BLAST+, which is incredibly slow, and is implemented in Ruby, which requires users to leave the Python-dominated bioinformatics software system. shmlast makes this algorithm available to users in Python-land, while also greatly improving performance by using LAST for initial homology searches.
+Unfortunately, the original implementation uses NCBI BLAST+ (which is incredibly slow), and is implemented in Ruby, which requires users to leave the Python-dominated bioinformatics software system. shmlast makes this algorithm available to users in Python-land, while also greatly improving performance by using LAST for initial homology searches.
 Additionally, shmlast outputs both the raw parameters and a plot of its model for inspection.

 shmlast is designed for finding orthologs between *transcriptomes and protein databases*.
 As such, it currently does not support nucleotide-nucleotide or protein-protein alignments.
 This may be changed in a future version, but for now, it remains focused on that task.

 Also note that RBH, and by extension CRBH, is meant for comparing between *two species*.
 Neither of these methods should be used for annotating a transcriptome with a mixed protein database (like, for example, uniref90).